Some basic terminology

 The Ota are nature spirits.
 They live on the planet’s surface and help the gods achieve their plans.

-Pao is a subtle and mysterious energy that courses across the planet and through all living things.
+Pãõ is a subtle and mysterious energy that courses across the planet and through all living things.

 One word that rarely appears on this site is international.
-This is because the Itoa no longer divide themselves into nation-states (though they did when Letoa began).
+This is because the Rotoa no longer divide themselves into nation-states (though they did when Letoa began).
 Instead, I prefer terms like global and planetwide.